Zero Hours Contracts

 • Zero-hours workers’ health and safety at work

-• Paying their wages through PAYE, including tax and National Insurance (NI) deductions
+• Paying their wages through PAYE, including tax and National Insurance deductions.

 Next steps

-Take a look at the resources available below to guide you in more detail.
+Take a look at the Resources below to guide you in more detail.

 Part of